Auditions

 -

-Digital copies of each play have been placed in a “Spring 2026 Scripts” module in each of the Theatre Performance, Dance, and ED&P/SM Canvas pages.
+Digital copies of each play have been placed in a “Fall 2026 Scripts” module in each of the Theatre Performance, Dance, and ED&P/SM Canvas pages (Note that the script for Frankenstein is forthcoming–it will be uploaded as soon as we receive it!).
+You may also read hard copies in the main office (Messick 107).
 Please do not skip this essential preparation step.

 -